isomerpages/mol-articles/financial-articles/support-schemes.md

       Download the [Courage Fund application form](https://www.msf.gov.sg/assistance/Documents/TCF%20Scheme-E-application-fund.pdf){:target="_blank:} and submit it to any of the 24 SSOs.
 Form is also available at any SSO.
 Please bring along supporting documents.
 Applications should be made **within 6 months from the end of the QO, LOA or SHN or discharge from hospitalisation due to COVID-19 (whichever is later)**.

       [Find out more](https://www.msf.gov.sg/assistance/Pages/covid19relief.aspx#TCF){:target="_blank"}<br>

+      For healthcare workers,  frontline workers and community volunteers who have contracted COVID-19 in the line of duty; and dependents of individuals who have succumbed to COVID-19, the Courage Fund has [other schemes to help you.](https://www.ncss.gov.sg/Our-Initiatives/The-Courage-Fund){:target="_blank"}

 accordion3:
   - title: Additional SkillsFuture Credit (Mid-Career Support)